 The Planning Commission held study sessions to discuss the 2021 Batch Development Code Amendments and give staff direction on the amendments on July 15, August 5, October 7, November 18, December 2, 2021, and January 6, 2022.
 The Commission then held the required Public Hearing on February 3, 2022.
-The Planning Commission recommended that the City Council adopt certain amendments as set forth Exhibit A to proposed Ordinance No. 955 (Attachment A).
-Amendments that the Planning Commission recommended denial of are also detailed in this Staff Report.
+The Planning Commission recommended that the City Council adopt certain miscellaneous and SEPA related amendments as set forth Exhibit A to proposed Ordinance No. 959 (Attachment A).